Type of venue: Historic, Loft, Museum

 A good fit for:

-- Brides- and grooms-to-be who want a chic, artistic and offbeat wedding venue for their nuptials
+- Brides- and grooms-to-be who looking for chic, artistic and offbeat wedding venues in DC art galleries

 - Future spouses who are planning an intimate DC wedding event and want a correspondingly cozy space